 McNevin said that at least a dozen sexual abuse survivors attended the service.
 Sonia Rubino Todd was one of them.

-She opened the service by playing a song on her wooden flute, and she shared a poem she wrote for victims and survivors of clergy sexual abuse that was printed on the back of the
+She opened the service by playing a song on her wooden flute, and she shared a poem she wrote for victims and survivors of clergy sexual abuse that was printed on the back of the program.
+She has played at other apology services in the Oakland Diocese.

 "It helps me feel like I'm safe in church," she said, cradling her flute.
 "An apology ceremony it's like putting a bandage on a wound in a way."